↑

 Instructions

-• Preheat your oven to 425°F.
+• Preheat oven to 425°F.

-• Place the chopped asparagus, squash, and zucchini on a baking sheet lined with a Silpat mat or aluminum foil.
+• Place the chopped asparagus, squash, and zucchini on a baking sheet lined with a Silpat mat or parchment paper, if you'd like for easier cleanup.
 Drizzle on 1 tablespoon of the olive oil and season with salt and pepper.
-Place in the oven and roast for 15-20 minutes, or until crisp tender.

-• Serve hot topped with extra Parmesan cheese, if desired.
+• Serve hot, topped with extra Parmesan cheese, if desired.

 Notes